FlagBrew/PKSM-Scripts/dev/picoC.md

 void pkx_decrypt(char* data, enum Generation type);
 void pkx_encrypt(char* data, enum Generation type);
 ```
-For encrypting or decrypting PKX data, usually
+For encrypting or decrypting PKX data, usually for reading from or writing to a `.pk*` file
 - `char* data`: pointer to an existing variable with Pokémon data to encrypt/decrypt
-- `enum Generation type`: which generation the data comes from, so that it can be properly read/written/decrypted/encrypted
+- `enum Generation type`: which generation the data comes from, so that it can be properly decrypted/encrypted

 #### Pkx Editing
 ```c